15 Examples of How Desperate Celebrities Have Tried to Get the Public’s Attention

 They say that fame is addictive, and judging by the examples we see every day of 'former' celebrities trying to remain in the spotlight, it is true.

-On AskReddit, people are sharing the most desperate actions that fading celebrities have taken to regain fame.
-Yes, it seems that fame is really addictive; just ask these individuals: In the age of social media 'influencers,' it’s pretty easy for celebrities to find ways to make some extra cash off their fame.
-If their initial careers fizzle out, there are plenty of solid backup options—and also plenty of not-so-solid backup options.
+In the age of social media 'influencers,' it’s pretty easy for celebrities to find ways to make some extra cash off their fame.
+If their initial careers fizzle out, there are plenty of solid backup options and also plenty of not-so-solid backup options.
 Over the years, celebrities have resorted to all kinds of wacky antics to hold onto their dwindling fame.
 On AskReddit, users shared the most desperate bids for fame that they’ve ever witnessed from fading celebrities.
 These stories are quite bleak!
 1. Remix albums.
 2. Infomercials.
 3. Phone sex operator.
 4. Stage-bombing.
 5. Under-attended concerts.
 6. Far-fetched lawsuits.
 7. Fake relationships.
 8. Reality shows.
 9. Random sitcoms.
 10. Selling their stories.
 11. Talk shows.
 12. All things Kardashian.
 13. Plotting with paparazzi.
 14. American Idol.
 15. Sex tapes.

 Fame can trigger a cycle of validation-seeking behaviors that resemble addictive patterns.
-According to research published in the American Psychological Association, individuals who rely heavily on external validation often suffer from lower self-esteem and heightened anxiety.
+Individuals who rely heavily on external validation often suffer from lower self-esteem and heightened anxiety.

 This quest for attention can lead to increasingly bold and risky behaviors, as seen in some celebrities.
 Understanding these motivations is crucial; therapeutic interventions focusing on self-acceptance and intrinsic motivation can help individuals break this cycle and find healthier ways to cope with the pressures of fame.